Visa requirements for Mauritian citizens

 Visa requirements for Mauritian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Mauritius.
-As of January 2025, Mauritian citizens have visa-free or visa on arrival access to 151 countries and territories, ranking the Mauritian passport 29th overall and 2nd in Africa in terms of travel freedom according to the Henley Passport Index.
+As of 2026, Mauritian citizens have visa-free or visa on arrival access to 147 countries and territories, ranking the Mauritian passport 25th in the world in terms of travel freedom (tied with Grenada) and 2nd in Africa according to the Henley Passport Index.
 As of April 2019, Brunei, Grenada, Seychelles and Mauritius are the only countries whose citizens may travel without a visa to China, Russia, the Schengen Area and the United Kingdom.